All things regarding the mad scientist behind and in-front of the scenes.

 I started my professional working career as a commercial graphic artist.
 I starting drawing from the Sunday comics at eight years old.
 After my stint in the Navy, I went to The Studio School of Art and Design in Philadelphia, PA, a two-year art school for Commercial Art.
 Spent 12 years in a corporate art department generating junk mail.

-As a graphic designer and artist I now mainly focus my efforts in the music industry for a select group fellow musicians and artists.
+As a graphic designer and artist I now mainly focus my efforts in the music industry for a select group of fellow musicians, artists and myself.

-Stated guitar at 9 and have been too stubborn to give it up.
+Stated guitar at age 9 and have been too stubborn to give up since.
 Stick with anything long enough, and you tend to get good at it.
-Hook up with the right teacher and mentors and get good.
+Hook up with the right teacher and mentors and get really good.

 To key to success in any field is, to a large extent, is as simple as doing quality exploration over and over and over.
 And hooking up with the right teachers and mentors.